csillabarna/csillabarna/README.md

 !
 As a creative, collaborative thinker with a desire to learn;
 I would enjoy working in an agile development environment
 + where I can bring my own ideas; able to work across a wide variety of tasks to further develop my knowledge
-+ in a team where they have the freedom and responsibility to make decisions
++ in a team that has the freedom and responsibility to make decisions.
 ```

 ### Skills